BC Lions: 2006 Grey Cup champions

 The record-setting season was capped off with Buono's third CFL Coach of the Year Award.
 The Lions nearly swept the annual player awards, with Brent Johnson, Geroy Simon, Rob Murphy, Mark Washington, and Aaron Hunt (BC's sixth Outstanding Rookie in nine years) all taking home hardware.

 In 2007 offensive coordinator Jacques Chapdelaine left for the Edmonton Eskimos in the off-season, becoming their offensive coordinator and assistant head coach.
 The Lions' play-calling duties for the 2007 season were handled by quarterbacks coach Steff Kruck, with play design by offensive line coach Dan Dorazio.
 Veteran linebacker Carl Kidd announced his retirement at the Grey Cup ring ceremony held just prior to training camp, while Bobby Singh was cut and soon picked up by the Calgary Stampeders.
 John Hufnagel guest-coached at training camp, having previously worked under Buono as offensive coordinator in Calgary in the 1990s.

-2007 proved to be one of the best seasons for the Lions, having set a new franchise record for the most regular-season wins in club history.
-The season started off on a 5-game winning streak, including dominating wins over Edmonton (29–9) and Saskatchewan (42–12).
-However, the streak came to a halt on August 3, 2007, when the Leos suffered a 21–9 loss to the Saskatchewan Roughriders.
-The Lions had a little trouble getting back on track, as they suffered a loss to Winnipeg and a tie with Calgary.
-A 40–7 win over Toronto moved the Lions back into 1st place in the West Division, due to a Saskatchewan loss to Calgary.
+The 2007 CFL season proved to be one of the best for the Lions, having set a new franchise record for the most regular-season wins in club history.
+The season started off on a 5-game winning streak, including dominating wins over Edmonton (29–9) and the Saskatchewan Roughriders (42–12).
+However, the streak came to a halt on August 3, 2007, when the Leos suffered a 21–9 loss to the Roughriders.
+The Lions had a little trouble getting back on track, as they suffered a loss to the Winnipeg Blue Bombers and a tie with Calgary.
+A 40–7 win over the Toronto Argonauts moved the Lions back into 1st place in the West Division, due to a Saskatchewan loss to Calgary.
 On September 22, 2007, the Lions battled their biggest foe, the Saskatchewan Roughriders, for the 1st place spot in the West Division.
 The Saskatchewan lead increased and decreased several times throughout the game.
 However, with Saskatchewan leading by 4, the Lions never gave up in the dying minutes of the game, and QB Jarious Jackson was able to find Geroy Simon in the endzone and pass the ball for a game-winning 33 yard touchdown.
 The final result was an unexpected come-from-behind 37–34 victory for the Lions.
 The Lions went on to win all the rest of their games of the regular season and captured 1st place in the West Division for a fourth consecutive year.
 The Lions also finished with a regular-season record of 14–3–1, The best in club history.
 The Lions felt confident heading into the Western Final, but their dreams of second consecutive Grey Cup title came to an end in a heartbreaking 26–17 loss to the eventual Grey Cup champions, the Saskatchewan Roughriders.